lazypower/Kubrick-Documentation-Scaffolding/_pages/dev-contributing.md

 - **Steps to trigger the problem** - that are specific, and repeatable
 - **What happens** - when you follow the steps, and what you expected to happen instead.
 - Include the exact text of any error messages if applicable (or upload screenshots).
-- Docker Charm version (or if you're pulling directly from Git, your current commit SHA - use git rev-parse HEAD) and the Juju Version output from `juju --version`.
 - Did this work in a previous charm version?
 If so, also provide the version that it worked in.
-- Any errors logged in `juju debug log` Console view

 ### Can I help fix a bug?